TimGroeneboom/napollama/ollama/README.md

 std::cout << ollama::generate(request) << std::endl;
 ```

-Note that the `chat` endpoint has no specialized context parameter; context is simply supplied through the message history of the conversation:
+Note that the `chatAsync` endpoint has no specialized context parameter; context is simply supplied through the message history of the conversation:

 ```C++
 ollama::message message1("user", "What are nimbus clouds?");